 Here are some of these free or cheap opportunities that will make your homeschooler’s experience easier, fun, and enriching, regardless of where you are stuck, shut-in, or confined in the world.

-Free or Cheap Resources for Easy, Fun and Enriching Homeschooling
+Free or Cheap COVID-19 Homeschooling Resources or Classes for Easy, Fun and Enriching Homeschooling

 - Fender Guitar Lessons.
 Get 3 months of free lessons with a limited time offer code (first 100,000 downloads).
 If you don’t already own a guitar, you can sometimes find used beginner guitars on eBay or Craigslist.
 You can find reasonable priced ones with decent reviews on Amazon, like this Fender beginner model or smaller 3/4 sized models.
 I recently purchased a Fender guitar for my 12 year old, and she loves it.
 Over the years, I have also purchased a few other guitars (lefty specific, acoustic and electric) on Amazon for my children and have had good luck with them, so if the reviews look decent, don’t hesitate to try an online instrument purchase.